 The Bodhisatta was once an ascetic who lived in the Himalayas.
-One rainy season he and his fellow ascetics went down to the city get salt and seasoning and they stayed in the royal park.
-Their first morning there they collected alms in a village outside the city walls.
+One rainy season he and his fellow ascetics went down to the city to get salt and seasoning, and they stayed in the royal park.
+On their first morning there, they collected alms in a village outside the city walls.
 The following day they collected alms inside the city, and the residents there donated together as a group.
 One man told the Bodhisatta that some people gave a lot and some gave a little.
 The Bodhisatta replied that no gift was too small and anyone who gave was a good person.

 In the Lifetime of the Buddha

 Two friends arranged a collection of alms for the Buddha and his disciples.
 When presenting the offerings to them, the eldest friend explained that some people gave a lot and some gave a little.
 The Buddha replied that everyone who gave something did a good deed.
 Then he told this story so they knew that in the past people also gave alms as they were able.